WaddlePenguins/waddlepenguins_app/README.md

 # This client has been originaly created for Cozy Penguin, and it no longer connects to Cozy Penguin's game servers -  as the game has closed.
 You can feel free to use this client for your own CPPS, as long as you attribute AltoDev.

-# This client has stopped working, due to Waddle Penguins Classic closure.
+# This client does not connect to Waddle Penguins, due to Waddle Penguins Classic closure.
 Thank you for playing.
+You can use this client for you CPPS,  as long as you attribute AltoDev.
 The app has many functions such as:
 - Automatically clearing the users' cache when the application is launched (parties and features update instantly!)
 - Discord Rich Presence support.
 Have a shiny Discord status when playing